tunmsk/nextgen-facebook/readme.txt

 		* SEO / Other
 	* Updated the notification categories / colors from red (error) and green (update), to red (error), yellow (warning), blue (info), and green (success).
 	* Reclassified several notification messages to use all four notification colors.
+	* Added support for the "data-lazy-src" and "data-src" img attributes when searching for images in the content.
 * *Bugfixes*
 	* None
 * *Developer Notes*